Hello, I’m Said (like sci-eed).

 I’ve hired coaches, paid for online containers and been lucky to have incredible people willing to offer perspective and heart.

 With their help, I overcame countless limiting beliefs.
+I still do.

 They challenged me, showing I could step up as a provider and support Marissa financially, against my deeply ingrained – even dogmatic – beliefs.
 They helped me live through the values I actually hold in my heart, rather than the ones I inhereted without question.